rschristopher/rschristopher.github.io/src/custody/index.md

 The closest you might get is a physical possession, a bearer asset such as gold bullion.

-But here is the difference:
- with the use of force anyone can take possession of gold bullion (as has happened over-and-over throughout history), incentivizing the use of force to seize wealth.
+But there is an important difference: with the use of force anyone can take possession of gold bullion (as has happened over-and-over throughout history), incentivizing the use of force to seize wealth.